vehicle-lang/tutorial/tutorial.md

 Currently, Vehicle supports the verifier Marabou, the ITP Agda, and the ONNX format for neural networks.

-## Motivation
+## Vehicle Preliminaries

-- introduction of dataset
+- introduction of dataset and models
+- introduction of basic syntax
 - describe a property in words
 - example with NN?
 - example of property not holding